julia-crosara/books-app/README.md

 ## How to Use the App

-* Books are sorted into three categories: Currently Reading, Want to Read, and Read
 * To change a book's category or remove a book from the list, click the round button at the lower right corner of the book's cover.
 * To add a book to the shelves, click on the round + button at the bottom of the page and enter an author's name or subject.
 * Note: The backend API uses a fixed set of cached search results and is limited to a particular set of search terms, which can be found in [SEARCH_TERMS.md](SEARCH_TERMS.md).
-That list of terms are the _only_ terms that will work with the backend.
+The terms listed are the _only_ terms that will work with the backend.

 ## Installation